Rha3L/Rha3L/README.md

 Welcome to my GitHub.
 I'm Rhae 😁

-I’m currently working on frontend lanuages and frameworks including Javascript, Typescript, React and Nodejs.
+I’m currently working on projects implemented by frontend lanuages and frameworks including Javascript, Typescript, React and backend framework of Nodejs.

 Here are some fun projects I built in the past:

 - [PizzaHub](https://github.com/Rha3L/pizzahub-ts)
-  A pizza shop website originally written in Javascript and React.
+  A pizza shop website built with Typescript and React.
 It implemented Redux Toolkit for state management.
-I rewrited it in Typescript to practice Typescript + React.

 - [Dribbling](https://github.com/Rha3L/dribbling-mern)
   A full stack social media app built on MERN stack (MongoDB + ExpressJS + React + NodeJS).
 It implemented user authorisation and authentication via JWT.
-It practiced CRUD operations with MongoDB.
+It practiced CRUD operations with MongoDB and REST APIs.

 - [CS50 Projects](https://github.com/Rha3L/CS50-projects)
   Some interesting projects done in  CS50 course implemented using C or Python to practice algorithmatic thinking and effecient problem-solving.